 It can be hard to decipher all the news in the property industry – prices are up or down, more people are renting, fewer landlords are buying, or any other number of news stories that may impact your view of the market.

 However, you can simplify this down to whether it is a buyer’s market or a seller’s market, and this is based on supply and demand.
 If there are not enough homes up for sale, it is a seller’s market as the homes are restricted in supply and high in demand.
-When there are loads of properties for sale and not that many buyers, that’s when sellers have to start lowering prices or compromising.
+When there are loads of properties for sale and not that many buyers, it's a buyer's market and that’s when sellers have to start lowering prices or compromising.

 How can you tell which type of market it is?
 Well, if you’re on property portals and see the same properties that have been on there for a long time, or you see a lot of prices being reduced, it’s likely there are not enough buyers.
 There can also be impacts from news or world events on buyers and sellers.
 For example, Brexit caused some uncertainty and sales suffered, making it a buyer’s market.
 However, changes to Stamp Duty